| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: Lobbyists advocate for specific interests and attempt to influence public policy and legislation.**
+Rationale: Lobbyists advocate for specific interests and attempt to influence public policy and legislation.** - What does the 17th Amendment establish?

 A. Direct election of senators